 A WALK IN THE PARK

 The film suggests rather than explains, it questions rather than expounds.
-For example when Thomas leaves the antique shop and casually decides to take a walk in the park, the director shifts the camera angle from the front of the shop to inside the park from some distance away, and we see the antique store and Thomas from inside the park.
-The camera then moves as if it might be a point-of-view shot from someone already in the park, suggesting that Thomas is being watched.
-Since the shot is not followed by an "appropriate" counter shot (someone who hides the moment Thomas walks into the park) there is no way for us to know if in fact Thomas is being followed or not, so we remain in a state of doubt.
+For example when Thomas leaves the antique shop and casually decides to take a walk in the park for the first time the director shifts the camera angle from Thomas facing the shop in medium close-up to inside the park from some distance away as the photographer makes the fateful decision to enter, suggesting some larger design or power at work, or even an unknown point-of-view.
 The moment we enter the park the wind rustling the branches is emphasized on the soundtrack, as if the natural world were announcing its entrance at the same moment as this uncertain point-of-view makes itself felt.
 This creates a beautiful sense of unease, that is paradoxical since a park is precisely where we are meant to go and experience the pleasures of a civilized oasis that simulates nature for our pleasure, hence the ubiquity of lovers in a park.
 This oasis is there to act as a counterpoint to urban danger and speed and is a place to rest the eyes, perhaps to lower our defenses.
 In Blow-Up the park and its mysterious woman with a secret becomes another expulsion from Eden, an Arcadia that already hopelessly corrupted by an unknown reality, a fall that seems to keep recurring as in a dream.
 Thomas returns to the park four times in the course of the film whose fictional time frame lasts approximately 24 hours.

 It is the trip to the antique shop that first makes Thomas aware of the park, and it clearly acts as a guiding station that points the way - it is a port of entry or toll on a bridge that links two different worlds.
 The shop seems to house leftovers and cultural artifacts from centuries, a repository of things that have by chance survived into the 20th century.
 As Thomas comes to the shop we see him from its overcrowded interior space framed by its door with a bust on right seemingly looking on the framed scene outside.
 This again strongly suggests a point-of-view but does not make it explicit.
 The crusty old shopkeeper literally blows the dust of history onto Thomas’ face, a gesture certain to make him leave.
 Rather than being angry Thomas seems bemused and goes to talk to the young woman who runs the shop.
 She complains that she’s fed up with antiques and wants to move to Nepal.
 Thomas is charmed and replies: “Nepal is all antiques.”
 “Then perhaps Morocco” says the young woman.
 Significantly Thomas is buying the antique store and will in a sense come into possession of all of the cultural history contained there.
 It is no wonder that he is fascinated by the shop and takes several pictures of it before walking into the park proper.
 It is the only moment in the film in which we see him indulge in street photography.